BrayanMamani/bitcoin_ticker/README.md

 Flutter is Google's UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
 Flutter works with existing code, is used by developers and organizations around the world, and is free and open source.

-## About Bitcoin Ticker

-This repository presents a cryptocurrency price verification application, with which you can monitor your investments in bitcoins in motion.

 ## What you will need

 [SDK](https://dart.dev/get-dart), a Software Development Kit of Flutter that gives us the necessary tools to develop multiplatform applications.
 In addition to using an IDE like [Android Studio](https://developer.android.com/studio/), [IntelliJ IDEA](https://www.jetbrains.com/idea/) with the Dart plugin or  [Visual Studio Code](https://code.visualstudio.com/) with the Dart Code extension.